timjoy/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 ### Questions

 1. What is CSS and what is it used for?
+A: CSS is a group of code used to add characteristics to a block of HTML content.
+CSS changes the shape, colors, and style of the text and other content on a webpage.
 2. What is the CSS box model?
+A: The box model is a way to describe and manipulate the area around a block of HTML content.
+The content is at the center of the box.
+Moving outward from the content, there are the padding, border, and margin areas, whose withs can be adjusted using CSS.
 3. What's the difference between margin and padding?
+Padding is the area directly neighboring the content.
+The border separates the padding and the outer ring of pixels, known as the margin.

 ### Exercises

 1. Write a CSS rule to make the text of all `h1` tags red.

 2. Write a CSS rule to make the background color of the link with `class="btn"` blue:

   ```html